The Cake: The Cake: 1966–1968

 The Cake formed in Manhattan, New York in 1966.
 They started out as an a cappella vocal trio, performing at Steve Paul's The Scene.
 Barooshian performed the Sonny & Cher hit "I Got You Babe" with Tiny Tim.
 She sang the male part, while Tiny Tim sang the female.
 The duo appeared in You Are What You Eat, a 1968 documentary film produced by Peter Yarrow.
-Jacobs and Morillo recruited Barooshian, forming their androgynous, bohemian girl group The Cake.
+Jacobs and Morillo recruited Barooshian, forming their androgynous, bohemian girl group the Cake.

 In 1967, the trio were discovered by producers Charles Greene and Brian Stone (Greene and Stone) at New York's Ondine Discotheque basement nightclub, located near the 59th Street bridge.
-The Cake recorded the demos "Walking The Dog", "Something’s Got a Hold On Me", and "Big Boy Pete", songs that did not necessarily reflect the group's sound.
+The Cake recorded the demos "Walking the Dog", "Something's Got a Hold on Me", and "Big Boy Pete", songs that did not necessarily reflect the group's sound.
 The Cake signed with Decca and relocated to Los Angeles, California.

-Their debut single was the Jack Nitzsche-and-Jackie DeShannon-penned song "Baby, That's Me".
+Their debut single was the Jack Nitzsche-and-Jackie DeShannon–penned song "Baby, That's Me".
 The production of the song, which was arranged by Harold Battiste, mimicked the Wall of Sound technique created by Nitzsche and Phil Spector.
 Billboard named the song number 64 on their list of 100 Greatest Girl Group Songs of All Time.

-The Cake recorded their own material, setting them apart from other girl groups of the time, as well as a number of R&B standards.
+The Cake recorded much of their own material, setting them apart from other girl groups of the time, and they also recorded R&B standards.
 Their own songs "Medieval Love", "Fire Fly" and "Rainbow Wood" were in the vein of 1960s baroque pop with intricate madrigal-style vocal harmonies.
 Their debut album, The Cake (1967), was released in December 1967 on Decca.